-Newer techniques, namely optical tweezers and lattices, are precise enough to individually manipulate from one to a couple of thousands of atoms at the time \cite{RevModPhys.90.031002,kaufman2021}.
-They therefore, opened many experimental possibilities that have been increasing in complexity as technology advances.
-For example, in a seminal experiment Darquie \textit{et al.} (2005) were able to control single-photon emission from single two-level atoms held in a tight optical tweezer \cite{Darquie:2005fr}; in 2022 emissions of Greenberger–Horne–Zeilinger (GHZ) single photons were induced through four-wave mixing (FWM) in single atoms confined in an optical lattice inside high-finesse cavity \cite{Thomas2022}.
-Both, the atom-light interfaces became technically more sophisticated and the amount optical frequencies simultaneously interacting with atoms increased.
+Newer techniques, namely optical tweezers and lattices, are precise enough to individually manipulate atomic enselbes ranging from a single atom to a few thousand atoms at a time \cite{RevModPhys.90.031002,kaufman2021}.
+They have thus opened many experimental possibilities that have been increasing in complexity as technology advances.
+For example, in a seminal experiment Darquie \textit{et al.} (2005) were able to control single-photon emission from a single two-level atom held in a tight optical tweezer \cite{Darquie:2005fr}; in 2022 emissions of Greenberger–Horne–Zeilinger (GHZ) single photons were induced through four-wave mixing (FWM) in single atoms confined in an optical lattice inside a high-finesse cavity \cite{Thomas2022}.
+The atom-light interfaces have become technically more sophisticated and the amount of optical frequencies simultaneously interacting with atoms have increased.

-With the current technology it is possible to control the atomic position precisely enough to observe cooperative effects.
+With current technology it is possible to control the atomic position precisely enough to observe cooperative effects.
 Lamb shifts have been observed in nano-spectroscopy cells with atom-number densities much less than one inside the volume of interaction with light \cite{keaveney2012}.
 The fundamental dipole-dipole interaction has been observed and characterized for two Rydberg atoms held by optical tweezers \cite{chew2022,Mehaignerie2025}.
-With the current control of atom positioning it is possible to create two 2D and 3D dimensional atomic, or molecular, arrays with up to 2024 sites whose positions are dynamically controllable \cite{kim2016,lin2025}.
+With the current control of atomic positioning it is possible to create 2D and 3D atomic, or molecular, arrays with up to 2024 sites whose positions are dynamically controllable \cite{kim2016,lin2025}.